toransahu/send2kindle/README.md

 You can send multiple files or links at once.

-`kindle-send` auto detects the type of file and takes required action.
+`send2kindle` auto detects the type of file and takes required action.

 Each argument is sent as a separate file.